AlanJiang98/DLP-SocioMind/README.md

 - ``plot_id``: Plot id to start the simulation, espically for replay.

 - ``events``: Settings for `event-driven` mode.
 Events are in a list format.
-K-th item means the manual events at K-th plot.
+K-th item means the manual events at the K-th plot.

 - ``predefined_plots``: Settings for `preconfigured` mode.